Crypto Bank Reconciliation: Subledger to General Ledger (2026)

 The subledger model

-The solution is the same one accounting has always used for high-volume sub-domains (receivables, fixed assets): a subledger.
+The solution is the one accounting has always used for high-volume sub-domains such as receivables and fixed assets: a subledger.

 | Layer | Holds |